Tax on Foreign Income: What Counts, What to Report, and When?

 If youโ€™ve realised you missed reporting income from earlier years, donโ€™t panic!

-You can fix it using theย Worldwide Disclosure Facility, HMRCโ€™s official system for correcting undisclosed foreign income.
+You can fix it using the Worldwide Disclosure Facility, HMRCโ€™s official system for correcting undisclosed foreign income.
 Itโ€™s easy to use, and definitely better than waiting for HMRC to contact you first.

 Once itโ€™s submitted, youโ€™ll get confirmation from HMRC, and theyโ€™ll calculate if you need to pay UK tax or if youโ€™ve already covered it through foreign tax paid.

-5. The arising basis and the new Foreign Income and Gains (FIG) regime
+6. The arising basis and the new Foreign Income and Gains (FIG) regime

-This is where UK tax on foreign income gets a bit technical…
+This is where UK tax on foreign income gets a bit technical… This section mainly applies if youโ€™re new to the UK or returning after time abroad.

 From 6 April 2025, the remittance basis was replaced by the Foreign Income and Gains (FIG) regime for eligible individuals.